-For candidates under the programme of PhD by Prior Publication, the minimum number of published works is at least five (5) and these works must be those published within a period not exceeding 10 years prior to the date of submission of thesis.
+For candidates under the programme of Doctoral Degree by Retrospective or Prior Publication, the minimum number of publications or productions is at least five (5) and these works must be those published retrospectively within a period not exceeding 10 years from the date of application.
+However, in some disciplines a larger number of papers is required to meet the expectations of scope and quality in accordance with PhD-level research.